ArsenalGunners/MVMDD/README.md

  | Number of instances|6|
  |**Total pristine images**|6 x 6 x 2 x 3 x 6 = 1,296|

-#### Examples of pristine images collected in the dataset:
+#### Examples of pristine images in the dataset:
 ![image](https://github.com/CollabAR-Source/MVMDD/blob/master/example.PNG)

 ### 1.2 Augmented image set
 We apply data augmentation techniques on the pristine image set to generate a new augmented image set.
-Specifically, **three types of image distortion** are considered: *Motion blur, Gaussian blur, and Gaussian noise*.
+Specifically, **three types of image distortion** are considered: *Motion blur, Gaussian blur,* and *Gaussian noise*.
 Smartphones or the head-mounted AR set cameras frequently contain motion blur caused by the motion of the user.
 Gaussian blur appears when the camera is de-focusing or the image is taken underwater or in a foggy environment.
 And Gaussian noise is inevitable in images because of poor illumination conditions, digital zooming, and the use of a low-quality image sensor.

 For each type of distortion, **three distortion levels** are considered.
 We are using the following models to augment the images: